 - perfusion status of hand

 figures: demonstrating normal AIN and abnormal AIN function (right).
 In the figure at the right, the IP joint of the thumb and the DIP joint of the index finger will not flex normally when the AIN is injured.
-The patient cannot therefore make an "OK" sign
+When the AIN is injured the flexor pollicis longus and flexor digitorum profundus do not work and thus the patient cannot make an "OK" sign.

 Other populations at risk are adults or children involved in events such as traffic accidents and sports injuries, commonly from mountain biking and skating.
-Osteoporosis, being confined for the most part to postmenopausal women, is commonly associated with forearm fractures, although they most often occur in the distal forearm.
+Osteoporosis, mostly occurring in postmenopausal women, is commonly associated with forearm fractures, although fractures in this population are most often present in the distal forearm near the wrist.

 A forearm shaft fracture should be readily diagnosed from radiography.
-As such, there is no "differential" diagnosis list, per se; the question is either about what other injuries may be present, or whether the fracture was caused by some underlying abnormality.
+As such, there is no "differential" diagnosis list, per se; the question is either about what other injuries may be present, or whether the fracture was caused by some underlying abnormality such as osteoporosis.

-Secondary injuries with Monteggia fractures, for example, include possible olecranon fracture-dislocation; radial head or coronoid fractures or lateral collateral ligament injury.
+Additional injuries that may be seen with Monteggia fractures, for example, include possible olecranon fracture-dislocation; radial head or coronoid fractures or lateral collateral ligament injury.

 Secondary injuries include not only damage to the elbow or wrist, but more distal, otherwise unrelated, injuries simply sustained at the same time.

-Osteoporosis should be considered in the mechanism of injury suggests particularly low energy.
+Osteoporosis should be considered if the mechanism of injury suggests particularly low energy.

 Fractures through a pre-existing lesion (eg, giant cell tumor of Paget's disease) are rare but possible.

-Radiographs that are inadequately broad, ie do not visualize the elbow and wrist are an invitation to trouble.
+Radiographs that are inadequately broad, ie do not visualize the elbow and wrist may lead to missed diagnoses involving those regions.

 Both bone fractures can be complicated by acute compartment syndrome of the forearm; this is rare but possible.
 Signs suggesting compartment syndrome are pain on extension of digits, and marked edema.
-The phrase “pain out of proportion to the injury” is difficult to apply when there is a broken bone, but in general, immobilizing a fracture should reduce the patient’s distress; if it does not, compartment syndrome should be explicitly ruled out.
+The phrase “pain out of proportion to the injury” is difficult to apply when there is a broken bone, but in general, immobilizing a fracture should reduce the patient’s distress; if it does not, compartment syndrome should be explicitly ruled out by measuring pressures.

 Pediatric both-bone fractures, though commonly seen after accidental trauma, may also be the product of child abuse.
 Careful attention should be paid to the history given by the parents, (obtained from each separately, if abuse is suspected).